jundalisay/sp/content/en/research/lamarck/zoology/chapter-06i.md

 ---
-title: General Observations Concerning Animals
+title: Polyps
-heading: Chapter 4
+heading: Chapter 6i
 description:
 a: "Lamarck"
 c: "deeppink"
 date: 2025-09-16
-weight: 9
+weight: 41
 ---

-## POLYPS

 Animals with a sub-gelatinous and regenerating body, without any special organs, other than an alimentary canal with a single opening; a terminal mouth, together with radiating tentacles or a ciliate and rotating organ.